Counseling: Nutritional Counseling For Your Health

 Social Pressures

-There is also an increasing body of understanding related to how social pressures from peers and media – especially social media – can lead to unhealthy eating habits, especially in young people.
-According to one 2019 review of existing research, social media was found to increase habits of comparison between users and encourage negative perceptions of users’ own bodies, which may contribute to unhealthy eating habits.
+There is also an increasing body of understanding related to how social pressures from peers and media – especially social media – can lead to poor nutrition and unhealthy eating habits, especially in young people.
+According to one 2019 review of existing research, social media was found to increase comparison habits between users and encourage negative perceptions of users’ own bodies, which may contribute to unhealthy eating habits.

 Eating Habits

 Unhealthy eating habits may start in the brain, but they don’t end there.
-When a person isn't eating as they should be, their body can lack key nutrients.
+When people aren't eating food with the right nutrition as they should be, their bodies can lack key nutrients.
 Many of these nutrients are important for maintaining mental and emotional health.
 For example, we often think of calcium as being important for bone health.
 Bones are the last place in your body that calcium is used.
-It's a very important ion for the conduction of nerve impulses so people that don't get enough can have some serious symptoms.
+It's a very important ion for the conduction of nerve impulses, so people who don't get enough can have some serious symptoms.

 Proteins